aklump/website-install/documentation/source/README.md

 ## Scripts

 You may run specific bash commands before or after installation, for all or a given environment.
 Use the script configuration, see _install.yml_ for how this works.
 This example runs three commands before installing in the dev environment.
-Each must return 0.
-Each runs in a subshell.
+Each line must return 0 or installation will fail.
+Each line runs in a separate subshell having `$APP_ROOT` as the working directory.

         ...
         scripts: